eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 The module `ceylon.collection` contains general-purpose implementations of these interfaces, along with APIs for building and mutating collectons.

-### implementation note <!-- m3 -->

-The module `ceylon.collection` does not yet exist, as of the release of Ceylon M3!

 ## There's more...